bryancastillo10/anaerodash/README.md

 ## Description

-> Anaerobic Digestion presents a possibility for sustainability, which has emerged as a primary objective in the field of environmental science and engineering.
+> Anaerobic Digestion Treatment presents a possibility for sustainability, which has emerged as a primary objective in the field of environmental science and engineering.
 By offering a quick and dependable data analysis and visualization in the AD process, this APP can support our fellow environmentalists in their advocacy for a sustainable environment.

 ---